hyungmogu/ctci/README.md

 2. Walked through 'Introducing Lists' in Team Treehouse for Python Web Tech Degree
 3. Worked on the first of twelve projects ['Number Guessing Game'](https://github.com/hyungmogu/THPWD01-Number-Guessing-Game) for Team Treehouse's Python Web Tech Degree
 4. Did ['twenty eighth'](https://youtu.be/6K-ep4SaNJg) Pramp mock interview in algorithm (Not Rated - Repeated problem)

-### January 7th, 2019
-1. Reviewed how to close the gap between the current situation and the final goal

 ### January 6th, 2019
 1. Worked on ['Web Crawler'](https://youtu.be/8h7qdpmSltA) problem in system design for Pramp